Adaptive reuse: United States

 Ghirardelli Square in San Francisco was the first major adaptive reuse project in the United States, opening in 1964.
 Urban waterfronts, historically used as points for industrial production and transport, became popular as residences and mixed use.
 The greatest value of the adaptive use movement is characterized by the hundreds of abandoned schools, factories, hotels, warehouses and military posts that have been adapted for use as affordable housing, office buildings, as well as commercial, civic, educational and recreational centers.

 A large number of brick mill buildings in the Northeast United States have undergone mill conversion projects.
 In the United States, especially in the Northeast and Midwest, loft housing is one prominent result of adaptive reuse projects.
 Formerly-industrial areas such as the Meatpacking District in New York City, Callowhill in Philadelphia and SoMa in San Francisco are being transformed into residential neighborhoods through this process.
 This transformation is sometimes associated with gentrification.
 Station Square in Pittsburgh Pennsylvania is an example of a mile-long former Pittsburgh and Lake Erie Railroad terminal and headquarters being converted into a retail, office, hotel, and tourist destination.
 The Pratt Street Power Plant in Baltimore was converted to offices, retail, and restaurants.
-An example of adaptive reuse conversion to office space are The Hilliard Mills.
+An example of adaptive reuse conversion to office/business space are the Hilliard Mills.
 The adaptive reuse of Empire Stores will transform seven abandoned coffee warehouse in Brooklyn Bridge Park in New York City into office, retail, restaurant and a rooftop public park.
+Another notable example is the High Line in New York City, where a former elevated freight rail line was converted into a 1.45-mile-long public park.
+Its adaptive reuse preserves industrial features while offering green space, public art, and city views.